wp-plugins/ps-disable-auto-formatting/readme.txt

 = It displays as "It is necessary to permit the batch formatting" and cannot do the batch formatting. = To prevent the operational error, the batch processing is not done if there is no permission.
 Please check "Permit batch formatting" check box.

+== Changelog ==
+* **1.0.0**
+ * compatible with WordPress version 2.8
+  (bugfix : post area is whiteouted when switching visual to html mode in version 2.8)
+* **0.9.2**
+ * bugfix : disappearing nothing included paragraph and linebreak element when load a post to edit
+ * bugfix : wrong javascript path in case of WordPress is set as sub directory.
+ * bugfix : in version 2.6 or 2.5, javascript isn't replaced.
+* **0.9.1**
+ * bugfix : disappearing paragraph element with swithing mode in some browsers
+ * compatible with quickpress
+* **0.9.0**
+ * Public release

 == Screenshots ==
 1. Administration interface of PS Disable Auto Formatting